perfana/test-events-test-run-config-command/README.md

 # test-events-test-run-config-command

-Run a command to capture test-run configuration data and broadcast this on the event-bus.
+Run a command to capture test-run configuration data and broadcast this on the event message bus.

 Test-run config can be sent as key-value pair or as json structure.